 The Beach (2000)

-While the book The Beach by Alex Garland may be a fan favorite for backpackers, the film is not nearly there, even though the first half is quite good at invoking the ups and downs of mass tourism in Thailand.
-Maya Bay at Phi Phi Islands was the place where the movie The Beach featuring Leonardo DiCaprio was shot.
-It can be quite crowded these days, but the water provides fine snorkeling and the surrounding limestone cliffs are nothing short of spectacular.
-However, Alex Garland’s book was actually inspired by the lagoon El Nido at island Palawan in the Philippines, and the book was also written there according to the legend.
+While the book The Beach by Alex Garland may be a fan favorite for backpackers, the film is not nearly there.
+But the first half is quite good at depicting backpacking in Thailand during the early 2000s.
+Maya Bay at Phi Phi Islands was the place where the movie adaptation featuring Leonardo DiCaprio was shot.
+However, Alex Garland’s book was actually inspired by the lagoon El Nido at island Palawan in the Philippines.

 Rendition (2007)